opral/monorepo/rfcs/git-sdk-requirements/RFC.md

 git checkout
 ```

-You can do normal [clone](https://isomorphic-git.org/docs/en/clone).
+You can do normal [clone](https://isomorphic-git.org/docs/en/clone) already but that takes too long.
+Shallow clone with depth 1 is available but that still takes 10+ seconds on some repos.

+So to implement a sparse checkout of just one file or folder, you would need to implement these options inside Iso Git.

 There is no `sparse` option.
 There is no `--filter=blob:none` option.
 No `--no-checkout` either.
 You have to implement all 3 if you want to do a fast clone of just minimal git info to get going.

 ![Options eplained](./git-clone-explained.png)